Lorenzo-oo/Oxide.Docs.Test/docs/guides/developers/data-storage.md

 }
 ```
 Using the variable name as the key, which is not good for readability and clarity.
-Best practice is to use [NewtonSoft serialization attributes](https://www.newtonsoft.com/json/help/html/SerializeObject.htm) for clarity the information given to the user.Most commonly use attributes :
+Best practice is to use [NewtonSoft serialization attributes](https://www.newtonsoft.com/json/help/html/SerializeObject.htm) attributes, to improve clarity of the information given to the user.
+Most commonly use attributes are JsonProperty and JsonIgnore:
 ```csharp
 private class PluginData
 {